japoorv/vehicle_routing_problem/Readme.md

 The API could also be queried using POST multipart/form-data requests at 0.0.0.0:8080/handleUpload

 The proclfile has also been attached so that one could directly upload the app on heroku

+Note : The application uses Bing Free API for calculating the distance matrix the key should be provided in the key file (currently has nothing)